bahlo/discord-retention-bot/README.md

 * Don't delete pinned messages until configured otherwise
 * Multi channel configuration (e.g. keep messages `#general` for two weeks, but `#random` for one day)
+* Default configuration for all channels without definend retention

 ## Preparation
 Before running your bot you need to create it on Discord: